paritytech/substrate/docs/DOCUMENTATION_GUIDELINES.md

 Consider the fact that, similar to dispatchables, these docs will be part of the metadata of the associated event/error, and might be used by wallets and explorers.

-Specifically for `error`, explain why the errorr has happened, and what can be done in order to avoid it.
+Specifically for `error`, explain why the error has happened, and what can be done in order to avoid it.